Doctor Who: Everything we know about Jodie Whittaker’s new Doctor - UPDATED!

 Included in Jodie Whittaker’s costume reveal was the new design for the exterior of the Tardis, with the Doctor’s time-travelling Police Box getting a bit of a makeover including a new sign (white on black, in keeping with some designs of the Tardis from the 1970s), new handles and a new paint job.
 To see a more in-depth look at all the changes, you can read our breakdown here.

-And given these exterior changes, it stands to reason that a new Tardis interior set is incoming as well, though as of yet we don’t know when that will be announced, or the reasoning for the redecoration given in the series (sometimes depicted as a result of great damage to the Tardis, sometimes as the Doctor’s personal taste).
+And given these exterior changes, it stands to reason that a new Tardis interior set is incoming as well, especially given that the Christmas special ends with the console room being completely destroyed in a series of explosions…

 Meet the 13th Doctor's new friends!
 Yasmin (Mandip Gill), Ryan (Tosin Cole), and Graham (Bradley Walsh) #DoctorWho pic.twitter.com/6l9iVkvu0d